Yasumoto/talks/2019/11/01/Fluently_NoSQL.md

 ^ MySQL is the "supported" solution by our Database Reliability Engineering team, but requires maintenance, ongoing support, and an oncall rotation.

 ^ We wanted something as low-overhead as possible, able to be controlled by APIs and configuration, not chef and kernel reboots.

+^ After considering the options, I settled on...

 ----